davish225/heroku-and-flask-test/README.md

 https://flasktestsimple.herokuapp.com/

-Simple test of developing a web app with flask and hosting on heroku
+Simple test of developing a CRUD web app with flask and hosting on heroku